 Course Code: inm

-In today's lesson, you'll learn why it's just not enough to have an idea for change and a knack for gathering supporters.
+In this lesson, you'll learn why it's just not enough to have an idea for change and a knack for gathering supporters.
 This lesson will show you how to ensure your organization's success through careful planning.
 You'll learn how your mission statement guides your nonprofit, what a strategic plan is, and why every nonprofit needs one.

 This lesson will give you a clear idea of what life is like inside a nonprofit.
 When you finish with this lesson, you'll feel like you've been to an open house … and found out which room is yours!
 You'll also learn who governs and manages the nonprofit.
 You'll view a turf chart, which will help you understand the entire leadership issue in a clean, concise format.